mgorsk1/brryle/README.md

 ## Contributing

-Please read `CONTRIBUTING.md` (if it exists) for details on our code of conduct, and the process for submitting pull requests to us.
+Please read `CONTRIBUTING.md` for details on code of conduct, and the process for submitting pull requests.

-## License

-This project is licensed under the ISC License - see the `LICENSE` file for details.